-Effective Teaching (Annual): Meets Department minimum Workload spreadsheet requirements that year for Teaching, AND has average student evaluations of teaching, for the primary Rate-the-Instructor question, over the prior 3 years (or at least prior 4 courses) that are less than 2 standard deviations below the overall department average for the prior three years (e.g., given, say, a Department average of approximately 4.1 out of 5, with a standard deviation of approximately 0.6, then this threshold not to fall below would be 3.2.).15 Further, for any faculty below the level of full Professor or Principal Lecturer, there should be at least one annual peer teaching review letter (as cc'd to the Chair), and no pattern of clearly identified deficiency, per FH Section 1.2.1.b criteria, as identified from prior 3 years from these letters.
+Effective Teaching (Annual): Meets Department minimum Workload spreadsheet requirements that year for Teaching, AND has average student evaluations of teaching, for the primary Rate-the-Instructor question, over the prior 3 years (or at least prior 4 courses) that are less than 2 standard deviations below the overall department average for the prior three years (e.g., given, say, a Department average of approximately 4.1 out of 5, with a standard deviation of approximately 0.6, then this threshold not to fall below would be 3.2.).16 Further, for any faculty below the level of full Professor or Principal Lecturer, there should be at least one annual peer teaching review letter (as cc'd to the Chair), and no pattern of clearly identified deficiency, per FH Section 1.2.1.b criteria, as identified from prior 3 years from these letters.

 Effective Teaching (Primary Milestone Reviews - Tenure and Promotion to Associate, Promotion to Professor, Promotion to Senior Lecturer or Principal Lecturer): It is expected that the faculty member will be Effective in all years in Annual reviews, with allowance for one exception (for the years in any rank,) as long that evaluation of Needs Improvement is corrected in the subsequent year.
-There should be a minimum portfolio of 5 classes taught (and available to be assigned), including at least one general education course (ECON 2110 or ECON 2120), for all continuing faculty members.
+There should be a minimum portfolio of 5 classes taught (and available to be assigned).
+The portfolio should typically include at least one general education course (ECON 2110 or ECON 2120), for all continuing faculty members, unless the curricular needs of the department require a different set of courses.
 Further, any T/TT faculty member should have also taught at least one graduate course in their portfolio (and available to be assigned).
 Further, the faculty member should have completed all suggested requirements in current College Teaching Portfolio guidelines.
 The faculty member should have a collection of at least one peer teaching review letter per year (including within the most recent calendar year), with no pattern of significant identified deficiencies, per FH Section 1.2.1.b.
 Finally, the evidence collected per 1.2.1.c (e.g., as incorporated in the College Teaching Portfolio) will be used by milestone reviewers from the Economics faculty to assess Effectiveness in their milestone reviews votes/letters to the Chair.

 Excellent Teaching (Annual): First, the faculty member must meet the Effective teaching standard for that year, and in addition have multiple indicators from the above list (i - xvii), as necessary but not sufficient conditions.
-These indicators (i - xvii), and any other significant teaching achievements, should clearly be identified by the faculty member in annual CV and/or Salary Document information collected for prior calendar year (e.g., in the "Other Information" category).
-The Salary Committee may recommend individuals (of any rank) with majority support in their committee summary letter to the Department Chair as deserving Teaching Excellence consideration for that year.16 Individual senior faculty in their confidential input to the Department's annual review process should clearly indicate whether they recommend any individual faculty for teaching excellence.
-All confidential comments from senior faculty are collected by Department Administrator and provided without attribution as an appendix in each faculty member's Annual Review.
-In cases where others (i.e., Salary Committee or Senior Faculty) are recommending Teaching Excellence, the Chair should explain clearly in their review whether they concur or why they do not (e.g., comments or support may be mixed).
+These indicators (a-s), and any other significant teaching achievements, should clearly be identified by the faculty member in annual CV and/or Salary Document information collected for prior calendar year (e.g., in the "Other Information" category).
+The Salary Committee may recommend individuals (of any rank) with majority support in their committee summary letter to the Department Chair as deserving Teaching Excellence consideration for that year.17 Individual senior faculty in their confidential input to

-15 It is recognized that there is significant research literature demonstrating that student evaluations of teaching scores may represent highly flawed metrics (e.g., only reflecting popularity or ease of the course, and may have a variety of inherent biases).
+16 It is recognized that there is significant research literature demonstrating that student evaluations of teaching scores may represent highly flawed metrics (e.g., only reflecting popularity or ease of the course, and may have a variety of inherent biases).
 Further, slightly higher or lower scores may also not reflect any meaningful statistical differences.
 However, the position taken here is that a pattern of very low scores, relative to the overall department average (all instructors, all courses) is almost always a clear indicator of significant problems in the classroom.